mykelcodex/personal/content/blog/how-to-build-a-rest-api-in-laravel.md

 ---
 ### **What is an API?**

-An server-side web **API** is a programmatic interface consisting of one or more publicly exposed endpoints to define a request.
+A server-side web **API** is a programmatic interface consisting of one or more publicly exposed endpoints to define a request.
 The response message usually returns a JSON or XML format.

 A web API has the following characteristics :